KarneyenkaDzmitry/Vue-basic/README.md

 8. Change text of colors into colored styled boxes.
 9. If the product is out of stock, disable the add to Cart button.
 10. Add feature: if button disabled incrementButton method shouldn't be run.
+11. When inStock is false, bind a class to the “Out of Stock” span tag that adds text-decoration: line-through to that element.

 <!-- ### Dependencies